utilidata/power-aware-module/README.md

 ## **Getting Started**

-This deployment runs self-contained on Minikube for evaluation, or deploys to customer clusters with the upcoming Karman Developer Kit.
+This deployment runs self-contained on Minikube for evaluation, or deploys to customer clusters with the upcoming Karman developer kit.

-##

 ## **Quick Start**